avidml/website/exampleSite/content/blog/garak-integration.md

 ---
-author: "Leon Derczynski, Subho Majumdar, and Carol Anderson"
+author: "Leon Derczynski, Carol Anderson, and Subho Majumdar"
 title: "AVID Announces Integration with garak, a Vulnerability Scanner for LLMs"
 date: "2023-07-24"
 description: "Vulnerabilities found by garak can now be converted easily into AVID reports."